duke79/catharsis/some-book/01_preface.md

 Science is where things can be proved and verified.
 But philosophy seems to be where things can't be experimentally/empirically verified, yet can be sorted in the order of reasonability. [[2]](https://1000wordphilosophy.com/2018/02/13/philosophy-and-its-contrast-with-science/#:~:text=Science%20is%20about%20empirical%20knowledge,knowledge%20(if%20it%20exists).&text=Science%20is%20about%20descriptive%20facts,objects%20(if%20they%20exist).)

+> Some ways are better than others while dealing with the unknown.

 ---

 [1.
 Logical Consistency and Contradiction](https://www.csus.edu/indiv/m/mayesgr/phl4/handouts/phl4contradiction.htm#:~:text=In%20logic%2C%20it%20is%20a,some%20simple%20examples%20of%20contradictions.)